 Review: Part 3

-We are now on encounter 33 and 34 and 35.
-And the action stops taking time-leaps and breaks down into a daily account.
+We are now on encounters 33 and 34 and 35.
+And the action stops taking time leaps and breaks down into a daily account.
 And Karan is being framed and there is an attempt to finish him off.

-The Third Squad is a book that tries to make a lot of sense, but ends up using too many roundabout ways to do it.
-At the onset, it could have been a brilliant thriller, and one which explored what having asperger’s could be.
+The Third Squad is a book that tries to make a lot of sense but ends up using too many roundabout ways to do it.
+At the onset, it could have been a brilliant thriller, and one which explored what having Asperger’s could be.
 In many ways, it does.
-Karan’s inability to feel as strongly or express it, his seemingly singular talent of shooting on point, his relationship with Nandini, the politics of the police, the city of Mumbai playing a role in everyone’s lives.
+Karan’s inability to feel as strongly or express it, his seemingly singular talent of shooting on point, his relationship with Nandini, the politics of the police, and the city of Mumbai play a role in everyone’s lives.

-But all of this gets lost in the labourous, confusing way Kumar tries to write.
-Characters are introduced almost on loop and that’s done so often that at some point, it overshadows the plot.
+But all of this gets lost in the laborious, confusing way Kumar tries to write.
+Characters are introduced almost on a loop and that’s done so often that at some point, it overshadows the plot.
 You never get a grip on the story as a reader, simply because just when you think you have met one character, some bit of information about him resurfaces and breaks the flow.
-It is like being at an amazing party, and everytime you get into the groove, either a new guest or a a drunk old uncle keep returning to break that rhythm.
+It is like being at an amazing party, and every time you get into the groove, either a new guest or a drunk old uncle keeps returning to break that rhythm.

-There is no time for the thriller to peak.
+There is no time for the thriller to the peak.
 No resounding climax, no gradual build-up.
-The pace stays the same, the tone of writing doesn’t change with time.
-And that is perhaps its biggest, and only true flaw.
+The pace stays the same, and the tone of the writing doesn’t change with time.
+And that is perhaps its biggest and only true flaw.